The bowls were in the cupboards

 Imagine then a boot upon a face,

-Not stomping because doing so was just,
+not stomping because doing so was just,

 but just because the leader said it must.